 RESEARCH & OTHER PROJECTS

-Beyond her journalistic work Iona has carried out research in Sana'a on air dropped bombs for Action On Armed Violence (AOAV) and worked as a consultant for the International Crisis Group.
+Beyond her journalistic work Iona has carried out research on air dropped bombs for Action On Armed Violence (AOAV) and worked as a consultant for the International Crisis Group.

-Most recently, she spent a year working as a co-curator for the Imperial War Museums exhibition on Yemen’s humanitarian crisis that opened in Manchester in May 2019 and runs to the end of January 2020.
+Most recently, she spent a year working as a co-curator for the Imperial War Museums exhibition on Yemen’s humanitarian crisis that ran in Manchester from May 2019 to the end of January 2020.
 Iona also fronts the Yemen Data Project, which collates data on airstrikes and political violence.

 In 2018 she became a Center for Investigative Journalism Board Member.